The best Amazon Prime Day deals 2020

 £159 £119.99 at Amazon

 Save £30 - If you want a great laptop deal for less than £200, then Chromebooks are your best bet.
-This model hasn't dropped below £209 all year long, so you're getting a solid deal at £189.99.
-You're getting excellent performance that beat Windows 10 laptops at this ultra-budget price point.
+This model hasn't dropped below £209 all year long, so you're getting a solid deal at £179.
+You're getting excellent performance that beats Windows 10 laptops at this ultra-budget price point.

-Save £140.95 - Bose is known for its excellent quality cans and these 700-series headphones are quite simply some of the best over-ear noise-canceling headphones you can get.
-With a full £140 off, you're getting a really great price here on a pair of cans that feature excellent audio and a sleek, but not too gaudy design.
-This is also the lowest price we've seen so far on this product, so definitely don't miss it if you're looking to treat yourself.

 View Deal